{{flagHref}}

 3. Semiconductors and Thin Films

-Niobium thin films are utilised by most modern semiconductors for enhanced performance.
+Niobium thin films are utilised by the majority of modern semiconductors for enhanced performance.
 Thickness in such configurations is controlled to a few nanometres.
-This ensures proper functionality in devices such as sensors and integrated circuits.
-The thin films promote the adhesion and structural integrity of semiconductor layers.
-Niobium is widely employed in microchip fabrication to facilitate electron flow.
+This ensures proper operation in devices such as sensors and integrated circuits.
+The thin films improve the adhesion and structural integrity of the semiconductor layers.
+Niobium is extensively used in microchip fabrication to facilitate electron flow.

-4. Sputtering Targets and Physical Vapor Deposition Applications
+4. Sputtering Targets and Physical Vapour Deposition Applications

-Niobium sputtering targets are used in physical vapor deposition processes.
-During these processes, niobium is bombarded with ions to produce a vapour that condenses to form thin layers on substrates.
-This process is beneficial when producing hard coatings on glass and silicon wafers.
-The process is common in the manufacturing of modern electronic devices as well as in the production of reflective coatings in optical devices.
+Niobium sputtering targets are used in physical vapour deposition processes.
+In these processes, niobium is bombarded with ions to generate a vapour that condenses to form thin layers on substrates.
+The process is useful when producing hard coatings on glass and silicon wafers.
+It is common in the manufacture of contemporary electronic devices as well as during the production of reflective coatings in optical devices.

 Niobium in Optical Applications